InquestGeronimo/horizon-takeoff/README.md

 # Staging

-After you've finished the TUI workflow, an automatically generated YAML configuration file will be stored in your working directory.
-This file will trigger the staging process for your instance on its own.
-Please be patient and wait for a few minutes as the instance downloads the LLM model and initiates the Docker container containing the Takeoff Server.
-To keep track of the progress and access cloud initialization logs, you can SSH into your instance using the following command:
+After you've finished the TUI workflow, a YAML configuration file will be automatically stored in your working directory.
+This file will trigger the staging process of your deployment.
+Wait a few minutes as the instance downloads the LLM model and initiates the Docker container containing the Takeoff Server.
+To keep track of the progress and access your instance's initialization logs, you can SSH into your instance using the following command:

 ```bash
 ssh -i ~/<pem.key> <user>@<public-ipv4-dns>  # e.g. ssh -i ~/aws.pem ubuntu@ec2-44-205-255-59.compute-1.amazonaws.com
 ```

-To view the cloud init logs and ensure that your container is up and running, run the following command:
+To view your instance logs and confirm that your container is up and running, run:

 ```bash
 cat /var/log/cloud-init-output.log
 ```

-if you find the Uvicorn URL endpoint displayed within them, it indicates that your Docker container is up and running, and you are now prepared to start making API calls for LLM inference.
+if you find the Uvicorn URL endpoint displayed within them, it indicates that your Docker container running, and you are now prepared to start making API calls for LLM inference.

 # Calling API Endpoint